tachyons-css/tachyons/readme.md

 Tachyons is available as a series of small self contained css modules.
 They aren't dependent on eachother but are designed to play well together.
 But tachyons is also just css.
 And you should feel free to edit css that is in your project.
-The first time you build tachyons all of the css gets installed through npm, but the modules then get copied over to your local src directory and then the [`tachyons-cli`](https://github.com/tachyons-css/tachyons-cli) uses a series of postcss plugins to compile the source down to vanilla css.
+The first time you build tachyons all of the css gets installed via npm, but the modules then get copied over to your local src directory and then the [`tachyons-cli`](https://github.com/tachyons-css/tachyons-cli) uses a series of postcss plugins to compile the source down to vanilla css.

 ##### Updating

-If you want to update a tachyons partial, update the module through npm and run the build command again.
-Note this will copy over all source files, so if you've modified src/ your changes might be overwritten.
+If you want to update a tachyons partial, install the desired module version via npm and run the build command again.
+Note this will copy over all source files, so if you've modified src/ your changes might will be overwritten but you can use version control (like git!) to undo these changes.
 ```npm run build```

 #### Dev